 C1.
 Applications: First-time, First-year Students

-Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2023.
+Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-t 2023.

 - Include early decision, early action, and students who began studies during summer in this cohort.